SinusBot/docs/docs/faq/general.md

 !!! success ""
     Yes you can!
 Check out the page about [Licenses](../../licenses/) for more.
+    For the Linux version you don't need a license anymore.
+The licensing system was removed in v1.0.1.

 ### Where and how to get the hosting version?
 I want to sell the bot! { #commercial-use data-toc-label='Commercial Use?' }